CharlesPikachu/AIGames/AISnake/Algorithm_1/README.md

 # AISnake
 ```
-The first algorithm to play snake.
+The first algorithm to play greedy snake.
 ```

 # Introduction in Chinese